 There’s little doubt that hardcore Apple enthusiasts have already secured their orders for the new laptops.
 But what about those on the fence?
 Considering the power of the new devices — in this case, the 14-inch model — even those who’ve never purchased an Apple product might want to give it serious consideration.

 Here are reasons for purchasing the 14-inch MacBook Pro alongside a few arguments for considering another device.
+And if you do decide to go for a MacBook Pro, you should also check out our list of 9 MacBook Pro tips everyone needs to know.

 - Apple MacBook Pro 14-inch (2021) review